This is the biggest misconception about the Mueller investigation. Don't fall for it.

 Congress might also demand the report from Rosenstein.
 In any case, Corn says, a federal prosecutor like Mueller is obligated to keep information private unless he or she decides to use it in an indictment or as evidence in a case.

-Here’s the bottom line: There’s a very good that chance the public will never know what it doesn’t know.
+Here’s the bottom line: There’s a very good chance that the public will never know what it doesn’t know.
 “Those Americans out there who are waiting for Robert Mueller to give us the full truth of what happened in terms of the Russian attack on the United States,” Corn warns, “we’re likely not to be satisfied.”

 There’s more on this week’s podcast.